astrotars/stream-chat-api/README.md

 > Note: You will need to spin up a MongoDB cluster and add your MongoDB URI to your environment variables under the `Settings` section of your applications dashboard on Heroku.
 Ensure that the environment variable is named `MONGODB_URI`.
 For local installations, you will need to add your MongoDB URI to the `.env` file in the root of this project.

 ![Heroku Settings](https://i.imgur.com/YtjurK9.png)

-_[MongoDB Atlas](https://atlas.mongodb.com) provides 100% free shared clusters to all customers on various cloud providers such as AWS, GCP, and Azure._